masashiijichi/Lede-project-01/README.md

 # lede-project-01
- project-01 homework for lede program
+This is project-01 homework for lede program